tharouet/alienbuster/README.md

-# alienbuster
+Golang / SDL Game - This is a space shooter game called "Alien Buster" where a player will be busting alien ships and destroying them before they land on take over planet earth!

-Golang / SDL Game - Space shooter called Alien Buster, Feel free to contribute
+Your mission is to destroy all enemy spaceships or our planet will be invaded and it will be your fault!

-This is a componment orientented architecture but each element is kept on a separate package.
+This is a component oriented architecture but each element is kept on a separate package.

-I will be adding more levels and enemies and player option over time, please feel free to submit any updates and I will be happy to integrate them.
+I will be adding more levels, enemies, player, and weapons options over time.

+please feel free to submit any updates and I will be happy to integrate them.
+Any graphics will be much appreciated too!
 If you have any question please let me know.

-Happy coding!
+Happy coding everyone!